scrapy/scrapy/docs/topics/downloader-middleware.rst

 Default: ``'anydbm'``

 The database module to use in the :ref:`DBM storage backend
-<httpcache-dbm-backend>`.
+<httpcache-storage-dbm>`.
 This setting is specific to the DBM backend.

 .. setting:: HTTPCACHE_POLICY